robbert-harms/MDT/docs/_advanced_usage/batch_fitting.rst

 *************
 Batch fitting
 *************
-MDT features a batch fitting routine that can analyze many subjects with just one command.
+MDT has support for batch fitting, allowing you to analyze many subjects with just one command.
 This feature uses :ref:`dynamic_modules_batch_profiles` to gather information about the subjects in a given directory and apply the desired operation on each of those subjects.

 When no batch profile is specified in the batch fitting command, MDT tests all available batch profiles and selects from that the best fitting profile automatically.